natskiu/Nasa-Battery/README.md

 ### Try it out!

-Install the Git large file storage extension at https://git-lfs.github.com/ before cloning the repo to get the .pkl files.
-Running the file 'make_prediction.py' will randomly select a battery and cycle number, plot the associated voltage and temperature curves, and use our trained model to predict the capacity.
+Install the Git large file storage extension at https://git-lfs.github.com/ before cloning the repo to get the ```.pkl``` files.
+You may need to use ```$ git lfs pull``` for this purpose.
+Then, running the ```make_prediction.py``` will randomly select a battery and cycle number, plot the associated voltage and temperature curves, and use our trained model to predict the capacity.

 ## Feature extraction (feature_extraction.ipynb)